 Seattle Center and the Space Needle

-A number of spots along the Seattle waterfront offer some extraordinary city views, and on rainy days, great opportunities to capture a reflection portrait in one of the many puddles.
+A number of spots along the Seattle waterfront offer some extraordinary city views.
+Was On rainy days, great opportunities to capture a reflection portrait in one of the many puddles.

 Another panoramic skyline view is available in West Seattle, across Elliot Bay from downtown.
 Take a water taxi to Seacrest Park – a perfect place to catch the sun rising behind the city or, at night, reflections of city lights on Elliot Bay.